Mobile21

 was a Japanese video game developer that was a 50/50 joint venture between Nintendo and Konami established in October 1999.
 Mobile21 primarily concentrated on creating Game Boy Advance games, with a particular focus utilizing the mobile phone linking features of the Mobile Adapter GB accessory.
 The company was led by Masaki Yoneoka and its headquarters were located within Nintendo's offices in the Asakusabashi district of Tokyo.

 History

 On September 2, 1999, Nintendo and Konami announced the establishment of Mobile21, a joint venture focused on developing software for Nintendo consoles with network connectivity.
 As part of this initiative, Nintendo planned to release an adapter the following year to connect the Game Boy Color and Game Boy Advance to cell phones, enabling online interactions.
 The company also had plans to develop software for the future GameCube console.
+Each company invested in the joint venture.